 2015 Annual Chapter Meeting: Chicago Botanic Garden

-The 2015 Annual Meeting of the Midwest-Great Lakes SER Chapter, Cultivating Ecological Restoration within Human Dominated Landscapes, will be held at the Chicago Botanic Garden in Glencoe, Illinois from March 27 to March 29, 2015.
-Our meeting hosts are the Chicago Botanic Garden and the Plant Biology and Conservation Program at Northwestern University.
+Our Midwest-Great Lakes SER Seventh Annual Chapter Meeting, Cultivating Ecological Restoration within Human Dominated Landscapes, was held at the Chicago Botanic Garden in Glencoe, Illinois from March 27 to March 29, 2015.

-Friday Opening Plenary Session: “Urban Restoration at Multiple Spatial Scales”, highlighting the importance of considering multiple spatial scales as part of urban restoration efforts.
-Our Opening Plenary Session will feature presentations by Jim Anderson (Lake County Forest Preserve District), Bill Glass (U.S. Forest Service ), Jack Pizzo (The Pizzo Group), and Lynne Westphal (U.S. Forest Service ).
-We are very excited to begin our 2015 Annual Meeting with these speakers!
+Friday Opening Plenary Session: “Urban Restoration at Multiple Spatial Scales”, highlighted the importance of considering multiple spatial scales as part of urban restoration efforts.
+Our Opening Plenary Session featured presentations by Jim Anderson (Lake County Forest Preserve District), Bill Glass (U.S. Forest Service ), Jack Pizzo (The Pizzo Group), and Lynne Westphal (U.S. Forest Service ).

 Saturday Joint Plenary Session and Tour: “An Emerging Role for Botanic Gardens in Ecological Restoration and Conservation”.
-Presentations by the scientists from the Chicago Botanic Garden will provide an overview of the Chicago Botanic Garden’s restoration and conservation programs.
-This session will then be followed by a walking tour of the Chicago Botanic Garden’s shoreline and prairie restoration projects and a tour of the Plant Science Center.
+Presentations by the scientists from the Chicago Botanic Garden provided an overview of the Chicago Botanic Garden’s restoration and conservation programs.
+This session was followed by a walking tour of the Chicago Botanic Garden’s shoreline and prairie restoration projects and a tour of the Plant Science Center.

-Sunday Field Trips: Four offsite field trips will be held on Sunday March 29, 2015.
+Sunday Field Trips: Four offsite field trips were held on Sunday March 29, 2015.
 (1) Restoration of High Profile Urban Ecosystems; (2) Prairie, Savanna and Oak Restoration in Somme Forest Preserves; (3) Oak Savanna and Ravine Restorations; or (4) The Glen and the Grove.

 Sponsorship: We are grateful for the generous support of our meeting hosts, the Chicago Botanic Garden and the Plant Biology and Conservation Program at Northwestern University.